-From the window that opens, select the right GPU from the drop down menu on the bottom left of the window IF you have two graphics cards.
+From the window that opens, select the proper GPU from the drop-down menu on the bottom left of the window IF you have two graphics cards.

 Step 2: Go to Sensors Tab

-There you will find multitude of sensors that you can monitor for the selected GPU including its temperature.
+There you will find a multitude of sensors that you can monitor for the selected GPU, including its temperature.

-Pay attention to the GPU Temperature drop down menu.
-There you can select the value you want to monitor i.e the current temperature reading, lower, highest and the average temperature reading.
+Pay attention to the GPU Temperature drop-down menu.
+There you can select the value you want to monitor, i.e., the current temperature reading, lower, highest, and average temperature reading.

 Again, the drawback of GPU-Z is that it will not show the temperatures ON SCREEN while gaming.
 It only runs in the background.

-Here I talked in detail about how to monitor CPU and GPU temp while gaming.
-I basically talked about how you can use MSI Afterburner for this purpose.
+Here I talked in detail about monitoring CPU and GPU temp while gaming.
+I talked about how you can use MSI Afterburner for this purpose.

-MSI Afterburner is essentially the industry standard for monitoring your PC systems and the frame rate while gaming.
+MSI Afterburner is the industry standard for monitoring your PC systems and the gaming frame rate.

-But if you have recently overclocked your CPU or your GPU, then I would also recommend installing the CPU Temp as well as the GPU-Z to get a greater insight into your CPU or your GPU.
+But if you have recently overclocked your CPU or your GPU, I recommend installing the CPU Temp and the GPU-Z to get a greater insight into your CPU or your GPU.